Archdiocese of Anchorage–Juneau: 1960 to 2000

-During the second half of the 20th century, Alaska's population and business growth centered around Anchorage, even though Juneau remained the state's capital.
-In 1966, Pope Paul VI erected the Archdiocese of Anchorage and appointed Joseph T. Ryan from the Diocese of Albany as the first archbishop of Anchorage.

-The new archdiocese took the territory "lying west of Mount Saint Elias and Icy Bay" from the Diocese of Juneau, along with the rest of the vicariate apostolic.
+In 1966, Pope Paul VI erected the Archdiocese of Anchorage and appointed Reverend Joseph T. Ryan from the Diocese of Albany as the first archbishop of Anchorage.The new archdiocese took the territory "lying west of Mount Saint Elias and Icy Bay" from the Diocese of Juneau, along with the rest of the vicariate apostolic.
 The pope designated the Church of the Holy Family in Anchorage as its cathedral church.
 The Dioceses of Fairbanks and Juneau were now the suffragan sees of the new Archdiocese of Anchorage.

-1975 to 2020

 After Ryan was named coadjutor archbishop for the Military Vicariate in 1975, Pope Paul VI appointed Bishop Francis Hurley of Juneau as the second archbishop of Anchorage.
 In 1981, during a brief airport layover in Anchorage, Pope John Paul II celebrated mass on the Anchorage Park Strip before 50,000 people.
 Hurley resigned in 2001.

 To replace Hurley, John Paul II in 1991 appointed Bishop Roger Schwietz of the Diocese of Duluth as the next archbishop of Anchorage.
 As the archdiocese continued to grow, the Cathedral of the Holy Family became too small to host major diocesan services.
-Schwietz petitioned the Holy See in 2013 to designate Our Lady of Guadalupe Church as a co-cathedral, keeping Holy Family as the historic cathedral.
-The Vatican granted its approval in 2014.
-Schwietz retired in 2015.